Texas's 65th House of Representatives district

 District 65 is a district of the Texas House of Representatives that serves a portion of Denton County.

-The current representative is Kronda Thimesch, who was elected in 2022.
-Democrat Beckley could not run for re-election in 2022, as 2021 redistricting resulted in her being drawn outside of the district's new boundaries.
+The current representative is Mitch Little who was elected in 2024.
+He defeated Kronda Thimesch, who was elected in 2022 in a primary election.
+Previous incumbent Democrat Michelle Beckley, while joining a caucus of Texas House Democrats in Washington DC to break quorum, announced she would instead challenge US Representative Beth Van Duyne in 2022.

 District description

 The district is located wholly within Denton County, representing southern portions of the county.
-The district includes northeastern parts of Lewisville, north half of Carrollton, all of Bartonville, Northlake, Justin, and Double Oak.
-As well as portions of Plano, and a very small part of Dallas that extends into Denton County.
+The district includes northeastern parts of Lewisville, northern half of Carrollton, southern half of The Colony, all of Bartonville, Northlake, Justin, and Double Oak, as well as portions of Plano, Highland Village, Roanoke and small portions of Dallas and Fort Worth that extend into Denton County.

 History of district

 From 1920 to 1951, District 65 was a floterial district covering Burleson, Lee and Milam counties.

-From 2012 to 2032, the district represents portions of southern Denton County, namely parts of Lewisville and Carrollton.
+From 2012 to 2022, the district represented portions of southern Denton County, primarily parts of Lewisville and Carrollton.